generalui/redwood-stripe/part1/readme.md

 ## Create a page to choose a subscription

 Let's start by creating the page.
 But this page will first need to load the subscriptions to let the user choose among them.
-Redwood has a special type of component for that called a [Cell](https://redwoodjs.com/docs/cells#generating-a-cell).
-A cell is a special module with a defined set of exported variables and function that get pass to Redwood's internal `createCell` function that spits out an actual React component.
+Redwood has a special type of component for that called a [Cell](https://redwoodjs.com/docs/cells#generating-a-cell) - A cell is a special module with a defined set of exported variables and function that get pass to Redwood's internal `createCell` function that spits out an actual React component.
 `yarn rw generate cell Subscriptions`

 We'll also need a page to host this cell
-`yarn rw generate page PickSubscription`
-And in `PickSubscription.ts` call the cell
+`yarn rw generate page PickSubscription`, and in `PickSubscription.ts` call the cell

 ```ts
 import SubscriptionsCell from 'src/components/SubscriptionsCell'